Hello-FPGA/BISS-C/README.md

 You can contact us by email info@hello-fpga.com  or QQ 947559581, the price will be 3000RMB (including the power and cables), and we will sell or open source the hardware later.

 ### What is the sensor you tested?

-Right now, we only test 2 type sensors, one is RENISHAW L-9709-9005-03-F 32bit, one is a 14bit Chinese local sensor.
-But we believe that all RENISHAW sensors will works well on this code.
-And we welcome you give us more feedback if you used our hardware or software.
+Right now, we only test 2 types of sensors, one is RENISHAW L-9709-9005-03-F 32bit, and one is a 14bit Chinese local sensor.
+But we believe that all RENISHAW sensors will work well on this code.
+And we welcome you to give us more feedback if you used our hardware or software.